ChasiTony/dach/docs/source/tutorial.rst

         urls.py

-The ``urls.py`` includes the dach urls to handle the installation flow for the weather addon:
+The ``urls.py`` includes the dach urls to handle the installation flow for the helloworld addon:

 .. code-block:: python